code-rush/givel-info/givel/README.md

   - Path: /api/v1/users/{user_email}/challenge/repost
   - Method: **POST**
   - Data: id, key, location(optional)
+  - Content-Type: application/json
   - Returns: *200 OK* Status Code if repost is successful
   - Description: Reposts users challenge.
 The client should send key and id for the post and location if the location services are on.

+- **feed like/dislike**
+  - Path: /api/v1/feeds/likes/{user_email}
+  - Method: **PUT**
+  - Required Data: id, key, emotion
+  - Content-Type: application/json
+  - Returns: *200 OK* Status Code with a message if request is successful
+  - Description: Adds users likes to a feed(post/challenge).
+Provide id and key of the feed to be liked. *emotion* can be either 'like' or 'dislike'.
+A user cannot 'dislike' a feed unless the user has 'liked' it first.
+                 If any other value than 'like' or 'dislike' is sent, it raises a BadRequest Exception.